 NZSA Kaituhi Māori Mentorship Programme

-We welcome kaituhi who write in te reo Māori and/or te reo Pākehā, in the genres of poetry, fiction (including plays), short fiction or non-fiction (excluding screenplays, picture books), on any topic(s).
+We welcome kaituhi who write in te reo Māori and/or te reo Pākehā, in the genre of fiction or short fiction, on any topic(s).
 We welcome kaituhi of all ages – from rangatahi to kaumātua.

 Over a period of up to six months, this programme provides opportunities to discuss ideas and issues – practical and editorial – and benefit from the experience, mōhio and mana of experienced kaituhi Māori.
 It is designed to help aspiring kaituhi Māori develop further skills to sustain and strengthen them throughout their future career.